In this section

 END OF Work and money

-If someone owes you money and they are refusing to pay, there are several things you can do to try and recover your money.
+If someone owes you money and is refusing to pay, there are several things you can do to try and recover your money.

 When someone owes you money, you are known as a creditor and the person who owes you money is a debtor.